abevol/KingdomMod/Readme.md

 ### Details

 * Some functions seriously affect the game balance, and it is strongly not recommended for ordinary players to use this mod.
+* For balance reasons, all features are only available in `Debug` builds.

 ### Hotkeys